dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-17-big-batches-and-assumptions.md

 title: Big Batches™ and assumptions
 ---

-Big Batches™:
+Big Batches™ embed:
-- embed more assumptions
+- more assumptions
-- embed way more second order assumptions as a product of first order assumptions (A x B x C x ... x N)
+- way more second order assumptions as a product of first order assumptions (A x B x C x ... x N)
 - carry all of these for a longer time

 Small Batches™ embed:
-- embed less assumptions
+- less assumptions
-- embed less second order assumptions
+- less second order assumptions
 - carry all of these for a shorter time

 Which one of these are likely to have more waste compared to the amount of effort invested?